san-deep-reddy/map-reduce/README.md

 # Enhanced MapReduce Implementation

 This project is a custom implementation of Google's MapReduce architecture, combining Python for orchestration with C++ for performance-critical components.
-It effectively demonstrates object-oriented design, parallel processing and cross-language integration for improved efficiency.

 ## Overview